-Interest and dividend income are recognized by the Trust when they are earned.
+Interest, dividend and investment income are recognized by the Trust when they are earned.
 Changes in market value of the investments subsequent to acquisition are recognized as the market values become known.
-Realized gains and losses are recorded in net income as they are realized.
+Realized gains and losses on disposal of investments are recorded in net income (loss) as they are realized.